 19 - sun

-I did not set out intending to cultivate a queer magickal space, but perhaps this was inevitable.
-Taking into account my own recently bubbling-to-the-surface queer identity, along with the queer curiosity that so many witches brought to auditions, glimmers of our collective queerness were present from the very beginning.
+I did not set out intending to cultivate a queer magickal space, but glimmers of our collective queerness were present from the very beginning: in my own burgeoning queer identity, in the gloriously queer witches who showed up to auditions, and in the Coven's fascination with gender magicks.
 Then of course, there’s also the matter of The Witch herself.
 No matter how mainstream she happens to be, she is counterculture embodied, the nemeses of heteropatriarchy – and a worthy nemesis at that, concocting her healing medicines and cackling at (or hexing) those who fear her power.
-As the capitalist world spins, she invokes better-world magicks from her overgrown cottage in the woods -- the only queer-er image that I can conjure is that of a whole better-world coven, a found family of spellcrafters who dance their joyful dance each month under the full lesbian moon.
+As the capitalist world spins, she invokes better-world magicks from her overgrown cottage in the woods -- the only queer-er image that I can conjure is that of a whole better-world coven, a found family of spellcrafters who dance their joyful dance each month under the full lesbian, trans, femme moon.

-My working definition of “queer” has little to do with sexuality or gender, although the Coven certainly dabbles in such magick – hexing transphobes, gender-affirming sigils, sexual energy tarot readings and the like.
-But more so, queer represents a set of ethics, a bountiful kind of energy, a dedication to nurturing our bodies and souls in resistance to a world telling us shut up and get to work.
+Coven queerness has little to do with sexuality or gender, although we certainly dabble in such magick – hexing transphobes, crafting gender-affirming sigils and the like.
+But more so, queerness represents a set of ethics, a bountiful kind of energy, a dedication to nurturing our bodies and souls in resistance to a world telling us shut up and get to work.
 The Coven’s queerness is not political in the sense of attaining the material and institutional privileges that “the straights” have.
 Ours is political in the sense of rejecting these material and institutional systems altogether, but more importantly, desiring and becoming a world that is better than what those systems offer.
 Like The Witch in their off-the-path cottage, the Coven is queer from the margins.
 We don’t want out of these strange woods, but we do want to manifest collective power to transform the world that is trying to pave these woods into a parking lot.

-In this queer, witchy way, Coven process is both emergent and utopian.
-It is strategically emergent in brown’s sense of the word: we engage with a litany of interpersonal encounters that instigate change in seemingly insignificant but actually radical ways; it is the kind of change that ripples outward, moving from small-but-deep to deep-and-everywhere.
-Everyday rituals, quotidian rituals, mundane rituals – these are the practices that manifest fractal magic.
+In this queer, witchy way, Coven process is both utopian, a striving for a then-and-there, and emergent: we engage with a litany of interpersonal encounters that instigate change in seemingly insignificant but actually radical ways.
+We engage with what adrienne maree brown describes as fractals (, change that ripples outward in infinite repeating patterns, transforming from small-but-deep to deep-and-everywhere.
+Everyday rituals, quotidian rituals, mundane rituals – these are the practices that manifest fractal magick.
 A few fractal rituals that the Coven has crafted over time:

 Check-ins and Check-ons: This top-of-rehearsal practice transformed from informing the Coven of how we were doing at that moment into a full ritual of expressing and receiving our needs.
 More fundamental, however, was the act of checking in and on each other outside of these scheduled rituals.
 Percy, Ali, and I developed a habit of halting rehearsal when energies had dipped too far for us to be generous with each other, then offering an additional break, breathing exercise, or early end to rehearsal.
 Check-outs are important, too.